 “You got in with some bad characters, boy.
 Not only did they try to rape you, but they was runnin’ moonshine.
 If we catch ‘em, I hope y’all be willin’ to identify ‘em.”

 Then he asks for descriptions, which I make up.
 Several more cop cars arrive.
 I hear that the boys haven’t been caught, even though roadblocks are set up.
 They ask if I want to go to the hospital.
 I say I’m okay.
 I’m given a pair of jeans, way too large, so mine can be used as evidence.
 I have to hold them up.
-When the Denver sheriff arrives, I was mortified to see Cheryl Ann sitting beside him.
+When the Denver sheriff arrives, I’m mortified to see Cheryl Ann sitting beside him.
 She runs to me, all shaken up.

 “I’m okay.
 I got away from ‘em.”